lowlighter/libs/xml/README.md

 ### Mixed content support

 This breaks any existing code that was expecting mixed content to always be a string.
-Now mixed content nodes will be parsed as usual, and the `#text` property will contain the "inner text" of the node.
+Now, mixed content nodes will be parsed as usual, and the `#text` property will contain the "inner text" of the node.

 Note that `#text` is actually a getter that recursively gets the `#text` of children nodes (ignoring comment nodes), so it'll also handle nested mixed content correctly.